 TURNER, Ore. — Raging waters from a flooded Oregon creek swept a carload of four people out of a grocery store parking lot and into the mouth of a canal culvert.
 Only two surfaced, a father and son.
 The bodies of the others in the car, a mother and her 1-year-old son, were recovered later.

-The Albany mother and toddler's death were among at least three blamed on a brutal storm that has hit the Pacific Northwest and forced the evacuations of dozens of homes in a swath of western Oregon, where normally-peaceful rivers have swelled into rushing rapids.
+The Albany mother and toddler's deaths were among at least three blamed on a brutal storm that has hit the Pacific Northwest and forced the evacuations Thursday of dozens of homes in a swath of western Oregon, where normally-peaceful rivers have swelled into rushing rapids.
 Highways have been shuttered, store owners have been forced to move their good to higher shelves and frantic homeowners have stuffed sandbags to hold off the rising water.

 The car in Albany was first spotted just after 7 p.m. on Wednesday.
 Search crews recovered the body of 20-month-old Aiden McLaughlin.
 His mother, Catherine McLaughlin, 18, was missing until the Albany Fire department said that family members located her body at about 1 p.m.
 Thursday.

 The car was swept away Wednesday evening as the water rose rapidly.
 Two others in the car — a 24-year-old man who was the driver and his 5-year-old son — survived.